iimachines/Maya2glTF/Readme.md

     * `-animationClipFrameRate (-afr) FLOAT` *(optional, multiple)*
         * the frames-per-second of the animation clip
         * required when exporting animation clips
-        * either you pass a single frame-rate argument for all animation clips, or one per clip
+        * either you pass this for each clip, or once

     * `-meshPrimitiveAttributes (-mpa) STRING` *(optional)*
         * the attributes for the shapes to export, separated by a vertical bar |